Snackels/WRO_Future-Engineer_Sunflower/README.md

 # **Part 1: About our team.**
 *YBR-Sunflower* is a team of three.
 All the team members are students at Yothinburana School.
 Here are team members.
-1. Vorawet Narkglom, 15 years old, main programmer.
+1. Vorawet Narkglom, 15 years old, programmer.

 2. Sakolnat Raktaengan, 15 years old, robot designer.